An Overview of the Texas Bystander Claim Cause of Action

 Keep in mind that bystander claims are additional causes of action on top of what is already available to the victim.
 Such a claim is a derived from the initial personal injury case.
 As such, the elements of the personal injury case must be proven before the bystander claim can be plead.
 Below, we'll hash out which family members have a bystander claim and what will need to be proven in order to successfully pursue a bystander case.

 The courts restrict recovery to parents, siblings, children (natural or adopted), and grandparents of the person who was killed, though there is an unsettled matter of law as to whether other 'closely related" relatives can also pursue a bystander claim.
 None of these individuals must live with the victim at the time of the accident, but these relationships must be provable.
 To many, this list is antiquated because it does not encompass many modern families.

-You must have been at or near the accident when it happened.
+To have a valid bystander claim in Texas you must have been at or near the accident when it happened

 Remember, these are called "bystander" claims.
 Just like the term implies, one must have been in the vicinity of the accident as it unfolded.
 This cause of action is based on the immediate, unexpected horror of the accident.

 There are a few narrow exceptions to this, however.
 For example, a man filed a bystander claim several years ago after finding his son after the boy fell down an elevator shaft at a hospital.
 The court found that even though the father did not actually see his son fall, he still qualified for bystander damages because he personally found his son after the accident.
 The legal turning point in that case was the fact that no one knew his son was injured or killed, and it was therefore an extreme, unexpected, and immediate shock when the father found the boy's body.